NetSepio/protocol/nodes/peaq/README.md

 Run the full test suite:

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GNU GPLv3 License.

-his README provides a comprehensive overview of the project, setup instructions, and usage guidelines.
-It covers all the essential aspects of the smart contract system while maintaining a clear and organized structure.